 Time slot 1:

-• Entry to Machu Picchu citadel starts at 6:00 am.
+- Entry to the citadel starts at 9:00 am.

-• Entrance to Huchuy Picchu Mountain is between 7 and 8:00 am.
+- Entry to Huchuy Picchu Mountain is between 10 and 11:00 am.

 Time slot 2:

-• Entrance to Huchuy Picchu Mountain is between 11 am and 12:00 pm.
+- Entry to Huchuy Picchu Mountain is between 12 am and 1:00 pm.

 Availability

-The Huchuy Picchu hike is limited to 500 daily spots, 100 for each time slot.
-Therefore, booking at least a month in advance is recommended to ensure a smooth visit.
+The Huchuy Picchu hike is limited to 50 spots daily, 25 for each time slot.
+Therefore, it's recommended that you book at least a month in advance to secure your visit.
+Also, keep in mind that Huchuy Picchu is only open during the high season, from June to October.

 Attractions include: